sambrow/ctf-hosting-notes/README.md

 # How to Host CTF Web Challenges

-These are things we've learned about hosting CTF web challenges using Google Cloud Run on Google Cloud Platform (GCP).
+These are things I've learned about hosting CTF web challenges using Google Cloud Run on Google Cloud Platform (GCP).

 ## Requirements/Limitations
 - The challenge must be a web application.